open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/integration/cluster-lifecycle.md

     enabled: false
 ```

-Replace the `CLUSTER_NAME` with the managed cluster name that you are using.
+Replace the `CLUSTER_NAME` with the managed cluster name.

-Once the `klusterletaddonconfig` is created on the hub cluster, you will see addons installed in the managed cluster's `open-cluster-management-agent-addon` namespace.
+2. After the `klusterletaddonconfig` is created on the hub cluster, run the following command to see addons installed in the managed cluster's `open-cluster-management-agent-addon` namespace.

 ```Shell
 $ kubectl -n open-cluster-management-agent-addon get pod